neherlab/SARS-CoV-2_variant-reports/reports/variant_report_latest_draft.md

 Both of these major BA.5.2 and BF.7 clusters are distributed across China.

 ![samples_from_china](../images/2023-01-01_across_china.png)
-*Both groups are distributed across mainland China.*
+*Both groups (BF.7 yellow, BA.5.2 green) are distributed across mainland China.*

 The remaining sequences tend to be isolated in the tree surrounded by global diversity.